epitron/ezelf/README.txt

 How to Install:

   1) create "config/database.yml"
-     (see the sample files in the config dir for info)
+     (see the example database.yml-{mysql,sqlite} files in the "config" dir)
   2) run "rake db:migrate"
   3) run "script/server"
   4) go to "http://localhost:3000/sources"